yha/ObservablePmap.jl/README.md

 *distributed `map` returning an observable for following worker progress*

+### Example
-Example: running some fake work and viewing worker state in IJulia or Juno plot pane using HTML:
+Running some fake work and viewing worker state in IJulia or Juno plot pane using HTML:
 ```
 using Distributed
 addprocs(2)